trias-project/risk-modelling-and-mapping/README.md

 # Alien species risk modelling and mapping

 This repository contains the framework and R code in development for risk modelling and mapping of alien species throughout Belgium and greater Europe at 1 km<sup>2</sup> resolution as part of the TrIAS project.
+Please go to https://github.com/amyjsdavis/wiSDM for the latest code used  in Davis et al., 2024 (https://doi.org/10.3389/fevo.2024.1148895)

 ## Repo structure